hacdias/hacdias.com/content/more/index.md

 noWebmentions: true
 ---

-This website contains more than it looks at first glance.
-Here you can find a list of every page I deem reasonably important, or interesting, that is not accounted for in the main navigation.
-Not everything is listed here and they are up for you to <span id='trigger'>discover</span>!
+Here you can find a list of every page that did not fit in the main navigation bar.
+There is a chance that not everything is listed here, and those are up for you to <span id='trigger'>discover</span>!

 <!--more-->